cristianvasquez/demo-01/readme.md

-# Agent API
+# Quick json-ld from folder

+Exposes the RDF files in a folder and expose them as JSON-LD.

+Useful for quick-mocks

-Holds a mock of the controls an agent provides.
+The repo contains a mock of the hypermedia controls a personal agent provides.

 Will try to extract all triples in the folder and expose them as JSON-LD